epicnerd1990/hawgts/TO-DO.md

     - Could use "Send Data" option in flows or WebGet()
     - File permissions?

+- Confirm icon pack is up to date with latest icon list
 - Group configuration options in folders/subfolders more
 - KWGT > TASKER - Create "custom" service call **0%**
+- Device and App icons
+    - Confirm all code works
-- Device Icon option - click to open editor or open Home Assistant directly to your device
+    - Device Icon: click to open editor or open Home Assistant directly to your device
-    - For paged items, open entity associated with the current page
+    - Show/hide app icon, 1st = HA, 2nd = Custom
+    - Look at "Shortcuts" next to "Flows" in editor
 - Make state updates more effective and work in more situations
     - The state does not update when lights are turned from one brightness to another
     - Is this because of the way the Tasker HA blueprint works?
     - Perhaps use Tasker to regularly check the current state of connected entities and update widget accordingly?
+- Changing state now only works after 2 taps, not one.
+Look at KWGT > Tasker flow.
 - Add "Setup" button that is in Box 2 when first opened.
 Clicking it goes to the github readme
 - Set up and build Tasker plugin **0%**
     - Simply merge everything into one downloadable group?